Gibberlings3/Road_To_Discovery_for_SoD/sodrtd/readme.sodrtd.French.txt

 HISTORY

 Version 0.4 Beta
-- added French version by JohnBob, proofreading by Machiav�lique
+- added French version by JohnBob, proofreading by Machiavélique

 Version 0.3 Beta
 - new reply option of Jastey's SoD Tweakpack (v6) will be tagged accordingly.